Clostridium Bacteria in Foodborne Illness and Multiple Sclerosis

 Clostridium perfringens is a microscopic bacterium that can have major effects on humans.
 It exists in different forms called strains.
 Depending on the strain, the bacterium can live peacefully in our gut, produce a nasty case of foodborne illness, cause gas gangrene, or perhaps cause multiple sclerosis.

-The CDC (Centers for Disease Control and Prevention) says that C. perfringens is one of the most common causes of foodborne illness in the United States.
+The CDC (Centers for Disease Control and Prevention) says that C. perfringens is one of the most common causes of foodborne illness (or food poisoning) in the United States.
 Nearly a million cases are reported every year.
 The bacterium reproduces rapidly in a suitable environment.

 Multiple sclerosis or MS is a disease in which the fatty insulation around nerve cells in the brain and spinal cord is destroyed.
 The insulation is made of a substance called myelin and is often known as the myelin sheath.
 Without this sheath, nerves are unable to conduct nerve impulses correctly.
 Patches of scar tissue called lesions develop where the myelin is destroyed.
 Oligodendrocytes, the cells that make the myelin sheath, are also destroyed.
 Recent discoveries suggest that a Clostridium perfringens toxin called epsilon might cause these effects in some people.
 The connection between the bacterium and MS is tentative but interesting.

 Clostridium perfringens is a rod-shaped bacterium that produces spores in order to reproduce.
 The bacterium is nonmotile and often exists in pairs or short chains.
 It's an anaerobic organism, which means that it requires an environment without oxygen.